olbrew/space-invaders/README.md

         based on time, as it is just easier to work with a shared_ptr.
         If given more time I could figure out, which pointers only would need one owner at a time
-* Deque for performant insert and deletes at end of queue
+* Deque for performant insert and deletes at end of queue, used as container for the entities.
+Stack would've made sense as the first objects to be created should live the longest (Eg. BGTile, PlayerShip) and the later created objects are destroyed first (Eg. Enemyship, Bullet).
+    But since a stack doesn't implement iterators to easily loop over it and a stack is actually a limited implementation of a deque, this works as well.
 * I couldn't figure out what the use would be for a singleton Keyboard class, seeing as the SFML Keyboard keycheck function is a static one.
 * Tried as much as possible to use const functions where applicable because